HIF Tasmania eFuels Facility (Updated for new South Burnie location)

 Status:

-Under development – a Notice of Intent seeking development approval for the facility has been lodged with the Tasmanian Environment Protection Authority
+Under development – a Notice of Intent for the project’s South Burnie location was lodged with the Tasmanian Environment Protection Authority in September 2025

 Estimated cost: